rax-register/rax-register.github.io/_posts/2020-07-11-htb-netmon.md

 ![](/images/netmon/8. exploitdb.png)

 So once we have valid creds, we need to log in to the application and grab our session cookie, then provide the cookie to the script for exploit.
-After the script runs successfully, we will have a new user ‘pentest’ in the administrators group with the password ‘P3nT3st!’
+After the script runs successfully, we will have a new user ‘pentest’ in the Administrators group with the password ‘P3nT3st!’

 Download the script and save it to your current directory.